look919/hotelGiant/readme.md

 #### Running

 To run this application, you need to clone the repository, then install both, client and server packages using npm.
 For some funcionalities like database, authentication or mapbox u need to create config.env file in the root of the project.
-There is a list of dependencies you should create in that file to get access to all functionalities:
+There is a list of dependencies you should create in that file to get access to all basic functionalities(without mapbox and nodemailer):

 - NODE_ENV = development
 - PORT = 5000